 Having a face-off with a blank page?
-Got a blog post/EDM/Insta caption to write and... got nothing?
+Got a blog post/EDM/Insta caption to write to promote your biz and... got nothing?

-Whether you're a business owner struggling under the weight of just how much freaking copy is involved in the makings of a successful brand (from your website copy to your product labelling to your social media content... eek!) or a copywriter or digital marketer yourself in need of a hit of inspo, behold our secret formula for saying buh-bye writer's block and writing your way to confetti on the page.
+Whether you're a business owner struggling under the weight of just how much freaking copy is involved in the makings of a successful brand (from your website copy to your product labelling to your social media content... eek!) or a copywriter or digital marketer in need of a hit of inspo, read on.
+Want a professional copywriter's (that's me!) secret formula for saying buh-bye writer's block and writing your way to confetti on the page?

 Turn off Netflix.

 Braindump whatever comes into your head - no editing allowed!
 Freewrite your first ideas, no matter how lame or full of cliches they are (and they will be!).

 The trick here is to write ALL of your first ideas down, especially the lame ones.
 Coz once they're out of your head, you've freed up some delicious mental and creative space to let the good ones drop in.

 Don't be picky with the ideas that float by - pluck them ALL, one by one, before they pass by, and scribble them down.

 You never know which idea or phrase will be THE ONE - and often it'll need a tweak or two from its first iteration, a little polishing if you may, until it takes form as the piece of writing you'd been looking for.

 So, it may not look like The One stragiht away, but don't dismiss it.
 (After all, if it's taken the time to pop on into that cute head of yours, it deserves some of your attention in return, right?)